DaniGuardiola/faircoinjs-lib/README.md

 ## On documentation

 The Faircoin specific documentation has been explained above, the rest works exactly the same as `bitcoinjs-lib`.
-To make use for the Faircoin network the only thing you need to keep in mind are the `faircoin` (and `faircoin_testnet`) network and the `FairBlock` class.

 The documentation for `bitcoinjs-lib` is available on Github [bitcoinjs/bitcoinjs-lib#v3.3.2](https://github.com/bitcoinjs/bitcoinjs-lib/tree/v3.3.2).